Eva Didur

-Eva Didur, from a 1919 publication.

 Eva Didur (born 1896), also known as Ewa Didur, was a Polish dramatic soprano singer.

 Early life

 Eva Didur was born in Poland, the daughter of Polish singer Adamo Didur and his first wife, Mexican singer Angela Aranda Arellano.
 Her younger sisters were Mary Didur-Załuska (1905–1979) and Olga Didur-Wiktorowa (1900–1963), who were also professional singers.
 Eva Didur studied voice with William Thorner and Gina Ciaparelli-Viafora.